 And here we have FAIL #2.

-The chocolate didn't stick to the toffee.
-So now I had a great thin chocolate layer broken into bits, and a separate toffee layer all broken into bits.
+The chocolate didn’t stick to the toffee.
+So now I had a thin chocolate layer broken into bits and a separate toffee layer all broken into bits.
 Ugh, this is not looking good for chocolate-covered toffee!

-I went to Google once again to see what could have caused this the chocolate not to stick to the toffee.
+I went to Google again to see what could have caused the chocolate not to stick to the toffee.

 Why chocolate didn't stick to toffee:

-- Most likely this happened because the toffee was already starting to cool before I added the melted chocolate.
+- This likely happened because the toffee started to cool before I added the melted chocolate.

-- Some recommend putting the chocolate bits on top of the toffee and letting the heat from the toffee melt the chocolate.
+- Some recommend putting the chocolate bits on top of the toffee and letting the heat melt the chocolate.

-- Another recommendation I found was to dust cocoa powder on top of the toffee just before adding the melted chocolate.
+- Another recommendation was to dust cocoa powder on top of the toffee just before adding the melted chocolate.

 Tools: